Canadian Cottage Garden Design | Explorer Roses to Butchart Gardens

 • Structures

-Simple arbor, raised beds, plant supports
+Simple cedar arbour, two raised beds, basic plant supports and peony rings

-• Soil & Mulch
+• Soil and Mulch

 • Total

-Charming small Canadian cottage garden
+Charming small Canadian cottage garden; materials and plants only, DIY labour

 Medium Garden